From left to right: Oksana, Svetlana, Alex, Ayisha, Sevda

 Svetlana Miliutina

 Svetlana Miliutina earned her B.Sc. in Chemical Engineering from Ufa State Petroleum Technical University.
 She initially pursued an M.Sc. in the same field at Liaoning Shihua University in China; however, after two semesters, her studies were disrupted by the COVID-19 pandemic.
 This led her to restart her graduate studies in Germany at Friedrich-Schiller-Universität Jena, where she completed her M.Sc. in Chemistry of Materials in 2024.
 Under the supervision of Alex, her thesis focused on using dielectric spectroscopy to decipher the relaxation and flexibility of MOF materials.
-Since November 2024, Svetlana has been a PhD student within the DFG Research Training Group “PhInt” (Photopolarizable Membranes and Interfaces).
+Since November 2024, Svetlana is a PhD student within the DFG Research Training Group “PhInt” (Photopolarizable Membranes and Interfaces).

 Sevda Alinezhad